qwikster/lucidity/README.md

 > the clarity of intelligence in a piece of work

 > [!IMPORTANT]
-> This repository contains both Lucidity and a demo making use of it.
-You must install Lucidity as a library to use the demo. view the demo's readme [here](demo.md)
+> This repository contains ONLY THE MODULE!
+You must install Lucidity as a library to use the demo!!
+View the demo [here](https://github.com/qwikster/liminity).
+NOTE: The demo program is almost entirely AI generated!!
+This should not be your judgement!!
+READ THIS SCRIPT

 ## what?